aherstek/a3web/group.md

 #Relevant

 •	Personal project page demonstrates your unique skills and contributions to the field of GIS, enhancing your professional profile.

 •	Group contact page serves as a central point for client engagement, essential for business development.

 •	Working in tandem with the team ensures a cohesive and user-friendly website experience.

 #Time-bound

-•	Draft designs for both pages completed by (November 16, 2023).
+•	Draft design for one page at least completed by (November 16, 2023).
 •	Collaborative review and incorporation of team feedback by (Date).
 •	Finalize and launch both pages by (week 13).
 •	I will keep improving things as we go, based on the team's feedback and any new design changes they make, I will adjust